 Ohana was created in the spring of 2008 by 12 individuals hoping to create an outlet for students wishing to give back to their community and to learn a familiar face among 43,000.
 Inspired by the spirit of THON and the community it creates, these twelve were determined to create a "family" on which students could rely.
 The name of the organization reflects this feeling, coming from the famous line in the movie Lilo and Stitch, “Ohana means family.
 Family means nobody gets left behind or forgotten.”
 Since its creation, Ohana has raised close to $2 million for THON.
 While we are truly dedicated to fundraising for THON, our proudest moment was being paired with our first Four Diamonds Family, The Goods.
-We now have five families: the Goods, the Wilsons, the Jezuits, the Dawsons, and the Brysiaks—where the heart of our organization lies.
+We now have four families: the Goods, the Wilsons, the Dawsons, and the Brysiaks—where the heart of our organization lies.

 Aside from our fundraising efforts throughout the school year, Ohana is dedicated to providing love and support in any way possible to our five families.
 Hosting family picnics, celebrating birthdays, cheering the kids on at sporting events, and camping out in backyards are just a few ways in which Ohana is able to provide emotional support and truly integrate our families into our Ohana.
 The impact that these kids have made on our organization is immeasurable and we continue to fight for each of them and so that no parent will ever have to hear the words “your child has cancer.”

 Your donation to THON is a gift that provides hope to a child battling cancer.
 No matter the amount, your donation will directly impact the life of a child and allow research to continue to find a cure for this disease.
-Please Help Ohana reach our goal, and make a difference in the lives of children like Kaitlyn, Tyler, Jay, Tina, and Ashlyn.
+Please Help Ohana reach our goal, and make a difference in the lives of children like Kaitlyn, Tyler, Jay, and Ashlyn.

 Meet Ohana's Four Diamonds Families